-This guide will explain the differences between these two loan types and includes a calculator to help you work out exactly how much money you can save by opting for one over the other.
-Remember that you have the freedom to compare options until you’ve found the right one for you, and that the first option you see might not be the best one for your circumstances.
+This guide will explain the differences between these two loan types.
+It also includes a calculator to help you work out exactly how much money you can save by opting for one over the other.

 What’s the difference between a car loan and a personal loan?